What’s the Best Underfloor Heating Option – Hydronic or Electric?

 Someone in your home suffers from allergies or is sensitive to dust

-Choose electric radiant heating if:
+Choose electric underfloor heating if:

 You’re supplementing an existing heating system.